-When you run a query, by default the results are displayed as a preview in Detail View.
+When you run a query, by default the results are displayed as a preview in the Detail View.
 You may review the results and then discard them or (for some types of queries) you may want to store the results in your project.

 Preview your results

-When you run a query, by default, the results are displayed in Detail View as a preview.
+When you run a query, by default, the results are displayed in the Detail View as a preview.

 You can explore and interact with the results of a query when it is displayed as a preview.
 For example, you might run a Text Search query to find all references to the word balance.
 When the results are displayed in Detail View you can explore the references and click on the Word Tree tab to understand the contexts in which the word appears.

 After you have explored the results in the Detail View you can decide whether or not you want to save them.
 You may have no need to save the results—if you do not save them, they are discarded when you close the Detail View window.

 The preview results of text search, coding, compound, matrix and crosstab queries can be converted into project items and stored in your project—for more information, refer to The Query Results folder.